elfsternberg/pamseam-rs/README.md

 interstitial seam that is the average of its neighbors.
 As with downsizing, this can create significant distortion.

+## Project interim notes

+The basic premise of this program is that a picture file is a collection of pixels.
+(This isn't necessarily true for some image formats, most notoriously JPEG, but it's true enough to make it worthwhile, and even JPEGs are rendered as pixels for purposes of editing.)

+The steps therefore are:

+Image -> Energy Map -> Seam Collection -> Lowest Energy Seam LowestEnergySeam + Image -> New Image

+Challenges:

+Images aren't generic.
+They came in Luma (greyscale) and RGB formats, along with their alpha channel variants.
+For our purposes, we're not going to handle alpha channel, since the alpha channel doesn't make sense for our purposes.
+Mapping from/to the image in a generic way is our biggest headache.

+The task isn't generic, either.
+The image can be read-only, but we can only work with so much in a thread-based fashion.

+The other challenge is just the number of different integer types involved in doing this work.  image-rs indexes the (x, y) pair of any image as u32, but we know damn well that under the covers it's really a usize-mapped index into a vec.
+Making that work repeatedly is the big challenge.

 ## Features

 There are two features not enabled by default.